About

 Publications

-Mario A. Gómez Zamora
+Mario A. Gómez Zamora, Ph.D.

 Scholar, educator, and poet originally from Michoacán, México